neomjs/neo/README.md

 In case you like the neo.mjs concepts, please support it: <a href="./BACKERS.md">Sponsors & Backers</a>.

-## Join our Slack Channel for questions & feedback:
+## Join our Slack Channel for questions & feedback
 <a href="https://join.slack.com/t/neotericjs/shared_invite/enQtNDk2NjEwMTIxODQ2LWRjNGQ3ZTMzODRmZGM2NDM2NzZmZTMzZmE2YjEwNDM4NDhjZDllNWY2ZDkwOWQ5N2JmZWViYjYzZTg5YjdiMDc">Slack Channel Invite Link</a>

 Build with :heart: in Germany.